 I am currently working on photographing Polish graves in Calvary Cemetery, Toledo, Ohio for research on my family--many of whom are buried there.
 You may notice that some of the names have distinctly German surnames--this is because many of my ancestors came from the Poznan (Prussian partition) region, where Polish and German families and cultures blended.

-Some of the photos/graves I have posted here are somehow related to me, not all.
+Some of the photos/graves I have posted here are somehow related to me, not most.
 If you are related or interested in the memorials, ask and I'll probably transfer.
 The only ones I will retain are direct lineage (parents, grandparents, great-grandparents).